Adebayo's career-high 22 points helps Heat beat Suns 115-98

+PHOENIX (AP) - The depleted Phoenix Suns gave the Heat a little resistance before normalcy was restored, and Miami became the latest team to win in the desert.

-PHOENIX (AP) - Bam Adebayo scored a career-high 22 points, 20 in the first half, and the Miami Heat opened a six-game road trip by handing the Phoenix Suns their eighth straight loss, 115-98, on Friday night.
+Bam Adebayo scored a career-high 22 points, 20 in the first half, and the Heat opened a six-game trip by handing the Suns their eighth straight loss, 115-98, on Friday night.

 Justise Winslow added 20 points, including all four of his 3-point tries, and Rodney McGruder scored 14 points for Miami.
 Goran Dragic, back after missing eight games with a sore right knee, had 11 points and 10 assists.